what is IR35?

 IR35: what has changed?

-New IR35 legislation to be introduced in April 2021 is designed to enable more effective enforcement of existing rules, shifting the compliance burden to clients.
-For example the change will allow HMRC to pursue one company in respect of 200 contractors, rather than carrying out 200 individual contractor investigations.
+New IR35 legislation that was introduced in April 2021 was designed to enable more effective enforcement of existing rules, shifting the compliance burden to clients.
+For example the change allows HMRC to pursue one company in respect of 200 contractors, rather than carrying out 200 individual contractor investigations.

 IR35 targets individuals that provide their services via an intermediary, most commonly a limited company.

 Under the current IR35 rules, these individuals assess each contract and determine whether IR35 applies.
 When it does, income received from that contract should be treated as employment income.
 This means it’s subject to tax deductions and national insurance contributions.